Orientation-Aware Graph Neural Networks for Protein Structure Representation Learning: Introduction

-To achieve more sensitive geometric awareness in both global transformations and local relations, we propose a \emph{Directed Weight} ($\vecr{\rmW}$) \emph{perceptrons} by extending not only the hidden neurons but the weights from scalars to 2D/3D vectors, naturally saturating the entire network with 3D structures in the Euclidean space.
-Directed weights support a set of geometric operations on both the vector neurons (vector-list features) and the classical (scalar-list) latent features, and perform flexible integration of the hybrid scalar-vector features.
-As protein structures are naturally attributed proximity graphs, we introduce a new \emph{Equivariant Message Passing Paradigm} on protein graphs, to connect the $\vecr{\rmW}$-perceptrons with the graph learning models by using rigid backbone transformations for each amino acid, which provides a versatile framework for bringing the biological suitability and flexibility of the GNN architecture.
-This paradigm frees the model architecture itself from introducing additional equivariance constraints \citep{cohen2016group}, making more complicated model designs possible.
+To achieve more sensitive geometric orientation awareness, we propose a \emph{Directed Weight ($\vec{\rmW}$) perceptrons} by extending not only the hidden neurons but also the weights from scalars to 3D vectors, naturally saturating the entire network with 3D structure information in the Euclidean space.
+Directed weights support a set of geometric-meaningful operations on both the vector neurons (vector-list features) and the classical (scalar-list) latent features and perform flexible non-linear integration of the hybrid scalar-vector features.
+As protein structures are naturally attributed proximity graphs, we introduce a new \emph{Equivariant Message Passing Paradigm} on protein graphs to connect the $\vec{\rmW}$-perceptrons with the graph learning model by using rigid backbone transformations for each residue, which provides a versatile framework for bringing the biological suitability and flexibility of the GNN architecture.

-To summarize, our key contributions include: \begin{itemize} \item We propose a new learning framework based on the \emph{Directed Weights} for capturing fine-grained geometric relations, especially for the subtle structure details in proteins. \item We construct an \emph{Equivariant Message Passing} paradigm based on protein structures. \item Our overall framework is versatile in terms of compatibility with existing deep graph learning models, making them biologically suitable with minimal modifications of existing GNN models. \item We demonstrate our network expressivity over classical scalar-weighted networks on a synthetic dataset.
-Our models also achieve state-of-the-art performance on multiple protein learning tasks. \end{itemize}
+To summarize, our key contributions include: (1) We propose a new network unit based on the \emph{Directed Weights} for capturing fine-grained geometric relations, especially for proteins; (2) We construct an \emph{Equivariant Message Passing} paradigm on protein graphs; (3) Our overall framework, the \emph{Orientation-Aware Graph Neural Networks}, is versatile in terms of compatibility with existing deep graph learning models.